-As I began the book and got caught in the action of the book, I found myself thinking, “It’s the kind of book my mother should read!”
+As I began the book and got caught in the action, I found myself thinking, “It’s the kind of book my mother should read!”
 For very predictable reasons – it’s about the mercantile world of 17th century Holland.
 The associations were automatic.

 I was halfway through the book when I realised that it was the kind of book I should read, simply because it combines so many aspects of fiction that amaze me.
-Characters, action, plot and description – V.A.
-Richardson’s book as them all!
-The switches in setting were perfectly timed, building the atmosphere and providing relief at the same time.
+Characters, action, plot and description – The Moneylender’s Daughter has them all!
+The switches in setting were perfectly timed, alternately building the atmosphere and providing relief.

 What is truly wonderful is the way the book ends.
 The middle book in a trilogy, it makes you long to read the third book and find out what happens next.
 The characters are, metaphorically speaking, standing at the edge of a cliff daring each other to be the first to jump off.